the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // isDeveloper true
 ~~~~~~~

 Now, don't worry if that's a lot to learn.
 At this point, I only want you to have seen these methods out in the wild and how they can be used.
 You are not supposed to know them off the top of your head now, but rather come back to this section once you are asked to manipulate some arrays (or objects) in your code.
-When working with data, the built-in methods `filter()`, `map()`, and `reduce()` will become swiss knife as a JavaScript developer.
+When working with data, the built-in methods `filter()`, `map()`, and `reduce()` will become your swiss army knife as a JavaScript developer.

 ### Exercises: